-We’re walking through the difference between graphic design, brand design and brand strategy, as well as when to hire the right one.
+We’re walking through the difference between a graphic designer, brand designer and brand strategist, as well as who to hire and when.

 Because there are so many options floating around, it can be a little (or a lot) confusing.
 So, let’s break it down – how do you know when it’s time to hire a brand strategist, a brand designer or a graphic designer?

 In this article

 In most instances, especially in the digital space, brand designer and graphic designer can be interchangeable.
 More often than not, the service provider will identify with one title over another.